Sophie-Zulinski/buggybites/README.md

 ## Description:

-A web application to fin stroller friendly restaurants in Vienna
+A web application to find stroller friendly restaurants in Vienna

 ## Functionalities: